rogerbinns/apsw/doc/exceptions.rst

   :const:`SQLITE_CONSTRAINT`.
 Abort due to `constraint
   <http://www.sqlite.org/lang_createtable.html>`_ violation.
 This
   would happen if the schema required a column to be within a specific range.
-If you have multiple constraints, you `can't tell
+If you have multiple constraints, you :cvstrac:`can't tell
-  <http://www.sqlite.org/cvstrac/tktview?tn=1648>`_ which one was the
+  <1648>` which one was the cause.
-  cause.

 Memory/Disk
 ^^^^^^^^^^^